cloud-elements/devportal/docs/guides/elements/config.md

 To define a parameter :

 2. Click **Add New Parameter**.
 3. In **Parameter Name** enter the name of the parameter.
-The name appears in the API documentation in some cases, can be a value passed to the API provider, or matches the Configuration Key of an element configuration.
+The name appears in the API documentation in some cases, can be a value passed to the API provider, or matches the configuration Key of an element configuration.
 4. In **Vendor Name** enter the name of the parameter to map to.
 6. In **Parameter Type** select the source of the parameter.
 7. In **Vendor Type** select how the API provider receives the parameter.